docknetwork/api-docs/source/index.html.md

 ```

-A DID can be deleted from the blockchain by sending the corresponding message signed with the current key.
-However, further attempts to resolve this DID will fail.

-It should be noted that the accounts used to send the transactions are unrelated to the keys connected with the DID.
-As a result, the DID may have been created with one account, updated, and deleted with another account.
-In the data model, the accounts are irrelevant, and they are not connected with the DID in the chain state.
+Deletes a DID and its metadata from the blockchain and our platform.
+This will also delete the associated keypair from the key management system meaning that you cannot sign messages or credentials with it after this operation.
+The DID will no longer be able to be resolved.
+This operation is not reversible.

 <aside class="warning">
 This operation counts towards your monthly transaction limits for each successful call